 The Experience

-Tsavo is historically famous for the Maneaters of Tsavo, two maneless Lions that developed a taste for human prey during the early 1900's.
+Tsavo is historically famous for the Maneaters of Tsavo, two man-eating Lions that developed a taste for human prey during the early 1900s.
 They were eventually shot after killing 130 people who were working on the Mombasa-Nairobi railway line.
-It was also a major battleground between the British and Germans during World War I.
+It was also a major battleground between the British and the Germans during World War I.

-The main focus of the park is on the Mzima Springs which produces 350 million litres of fresh water a day, and in fact provides most of Mombasa's water supply.
-There is an underground hide here which provides a window into the antics of Hippos underwater as the water is so clear.
+The main focus of the park is on the Mzima Springs, which produce 350 million litres of fresh water a day, and provide most of Mombasa's water supply.
+There is an underground hide here which provides a window into the antics of Hippos underwater, as the water is so clear.

 Tsavo West National Park Accommodation

 Kilaguni Serena Safari Lodge - This stone-built lodge is situated at the base of Mount Kilimanjaro overlooking a busy waterhole.
 Here you can enjoy a classic African safari experience.
-Accommodation is offered in en-suite rooms which have their own verandas.
-Explore the park on game drives, guided walks, climbing the volcanic hills and go on trips to the Mzima Springs.
+Accommodation is offered in en-suite rooms, which have their own verandas.
+Explore the park on game drives, guided walks, climb the volcanic hills and go on trips to the Mzima Springs.

 Climate